 3 Reasons Your Mouthwash Burns (And What To Do About It)

 We love the squeaky-clean feeling we get after swishing with a minty mouthwash.
-Mouthwashes and rinses can freshen breath and promote good oral health.
+Mouthwashes and rinses can freshen your breath and promote good oral health.
 But when they start to burn, it can be a cause for concern.

 There are two types of mouthwashes: